kjs222/flashcards/README.md

-# README

-About:
+### CodePoints

-CodePoints is a deliberate practice goal setting and tracking app aimed at new programmers.
-It helps you set learning goals, track progress, see what others are doing, and maximize the use of the Quizlet flashcard program.
+CodePoints is a productivity app aimed at new programmers.
+It helps new learners set learning goals, track learning activities, see historical practice information, follow other users, and maximize the use of the Quizlet flashcard program to learn programming skills.

+See blog posts [here](https://www.turing.io/blog/2016/08/30/where-begin-solve-problem-you-know-well) and [here](https://medium.com/@KerrySheldon/customized-activity-feeds-in-rails-c6009f54c68b#.qlw033uci) for more information on the app.

-This app uses Ruby on Rails as a web app framework, the JavaScript libraries ChartJS and jQuery, and Bootstrap for UI.
-Data is collected from the Quizlet API.
-Through an internal API, and related command line application can interact with this program and with Quizlet.
+Codepoints app uses Ruby on Rails as a web app framework, the JavaScript libraries ChartJS and jQuery, and Bootstrap for UI.
+The app uses Quizlet's API and serves up it's own API to respond to AJAX requests as well as the companion CLI application.
+The Public Activity gem is used to create customized feeds comprised of activity for the user's community.

+The testing suite uses RSpec, Capybara, and Selenium.

 To run locally:
 ```